WilleIshere/SimplerKokoro/README.md

 - Simple interface for generating speech audio and subtitles
 - Supports all Kokoro voices
 - Outputs valid SRT subtitles
-- No need to manage model files manually

 ## Installation